-6 4-year vesting for MRTs occurs on a pro-rata basis at the end of years 1 through 4.
+64-year vesting for MRTs occurs on a pro-rata basis at the end of years 1 through 4.
 Where a SIDAC MRT also meets the local criteria for higher risk, the employee will be subject to 5-year vesting, on a pro-rata basis at the end of years 1 through 5.

-7 60% deferral applies to High-earner MRTs which are those MRTs whose variable remuneration exceeds €300,000.
-For all other non-exempt MRTs, 40% to 50% deferral applies.
+7Minimum 60% deferral applies to High Paid MRTs which are those MRTs whose variable remuneration exceeds €300,000.
+For all other MRTs, a minimum deferral of 40% applies